Bazina/GoogleDriveUploaderScript/README.md

 ## Features

 - Upload files to Google Drive with optional chunked upload for large files.
-- Create folders in Google Drive.
+- Create folders in Google Drive if needed.
-- Recursively upload all files in a folder.
+- Recursively upload new files in folders.
+- Upload MS Office files (docx, pptx, xlsx) as Google Docs, Sheets, and Presentations and fix the names.

 ## Prerequisites